 As part of this conference, we are organizing a Learner Showcase where students, either individually or as a group will be able to deliver 10- minute presentations on a grassroots EDID effort they have undertaken to reform medical curricula.
 We encourage applications from collectives across Canada who are not part of formal working groups.
-Presentations will occur from 11 AM - 12:30 PM on the day of the conference.
+Presentations will occur from 1 PM - 2:00 PM on the day of the conference.
 The Call for Submissions deadline is April 10th.
 To apply or learn more, visit: https://forms.gle/7ikpF18zMqhPDc6e6.

 Zachary Chuang (presenting), Nessika Karsenti (presenting), Yoni Levin, Laura O'Gorman, Jordan Shapiro, Alex Sylvester, Anastasia Liu and Lyndsay Donovan

 Project Description: First research project of its kind in Canada - looking at student and faculty perspectives on LGBT2SQ+ medical education content and is delivered and assessed to our future doctors.
 Qualitative research study featuring semi structured interviews and student surveys.
 Currently, on US and single-center Canadian studies exist.
 Preliminary results available now with >200 medical student respondents and growing and abstract prepared.
 The goal of this project is to capture the current landscape of LGBTQ2S+ med ed in Canada as there is currently no national picture.
 We have heard anecdotally that some schools have great programs while others severely lack.
 We hope to be able to make concrete recommendations to programs in order to improve their delivery of this content and help reduced health disparities for LGBTQ2S+ Canadians (roughly 3million people).